feltcher1337/GoShittyCalc/README.md

 # GoShittyCalc
-Just a simple CLI calc with some strange restrictions that supports Roman numerals.
+Just a simple CLI calc with some strange restrictions.
+Supports Roman numerals.
 Remove the regex restrictions to get a unlimited full-fledged calculator.